THIS IS NOT A HISTORICAL RECORD. AS PER TRUMPIAN LOGIC, NO APOLOGIES MADE FOR ERRORS, EXAGGERATION, OMISSIONS, BAD TASTE OR MISREPRESENTATIONS.

 This was an opinion and a document that, unlike the Loch Ness Monster, we knew existed but which, like the Loch Ness Monster, no one had ever proven to exist.
 The Government’s attitude was like the three wise monkeys.
 What opinion?
 See no evil, hear no evil and say nothing.

-The source was clear, I needed to organise this, immediately and according to their instructions.
+The source however was very clear.
+I needed to organise this, immediately and according to their instructions.
 It had to be done in secrecy.
 The journalists we were to use had to be completely trustworthy with no risk of the sources being revealed.
 It was on a need to know basis.
 Only a couple of people in the Wilderness Society were to be involved.

 Loosely, you can describe this job as follows: Ask some 26 year old smart arse who thinks he knows everything, but actually knows nothing, to give up his (paid), but extremely tedious, job working on the Examiner Newspaper, in Launceston.

-There, demonstrating overweening hubris, he feels frustrated because he thinks he should go from cadet journalist to senior investigative journalist in six months; reporting on country football is well below him.
+Working at the Examiner and demonstrating overwhelming hubris, he feels frustrated because he thinks he should go from cadet journalist to senior investigative journalist in six months; reporting on country football is well below him.
 Offer him the opportunity to go to Canberra and live on the dole and an expenses stipend.
 Persuade him that, there, he will change the world.
 It would not appear to be the dream job.
 No office, no salary, no accomodation, no prospects and no friends.

 In reality the job is to be the champion of, apparently, lost causes.